WPR001/Ego-ST/README.md

 ### TODO

-- :fire: We will release the **benchmark datasets and inference code**
 - :fire: We will release ST-R1 training code, where the entire cold start and GRPO training process can be completed **using 4 x H100 GPUs**.
 - :fire: We are planning to train the 16 frames version.